 This is a round braided loaf, so the three strands have to be very long.
 But man, that oiled dough is a marvel to work with, the strands get braided in no time, there’s no messy adhering of dough to the counter and it’s quite easy to maintain the shape of the whole thing.

-After all, it’s almost Christmas, we want our breads to look pretty.
+After all, it’s almost Christmas, we want our bread to look pretty.
 Don’t we?
 Though my braids will always be irregular.
 It’s just my style. or so I tell myself.

-It’ll make a good King’s Wreath or Easter Bread, a sweet bread made here on jan 6 and Easter time.
-They are supposed to be different, but usually, one type works for both occasions.
+It makes a good King’s Wreath or Easter Bread.
+They are supposed to be different, but usually, one type of dough works well for both occasions.